 Education to prevent and treatment referrals of persons who abuse prescription or street drugs are important and primary approaches to drug addiction.
 Laws addressing overdose immunity are designed to provide for improved emergency intervention in certain life-threatening drug abuse situations.

 - NCSL Health Program, Prevention of Prescription Drug Overdose and Abuse

-- States with 911 criminal immunity laws: California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Louisiana, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, North Carolina, Rhode Island, Utah, Vermont, Washington and Wisconsin.
+- States with 911 criminal immunity laws: Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Louisiana, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, North Carolina, Rhode Island, Utah, Vermont, Washington and Wisconsin.

 - Delaware (2014) SB 219 directed the Department of Health and Social Services to develop community-based naloxone programs after researching best practices and obtaining grant funding.

 - Colorado Revised Statute § 18-1-712 (criminal immunity); Colorado Revised Statute § 13-21-108-7 (civil immunity)